-With over 300.000 visitors this year (and one million since I started this blog), this has been the best year ever since I started this project.
-It’s now time to review what posts were the most popular ones this year (among all posts written during 2016, which obviously favors posts that were published early in the year but hey life is not fair).
-Here we go:
+With over 300.000 visitors this year (and far over one million since I started this blog, not yet announcing your tool here? you’re missing out on a great opportunity!! ), it’s time to wrap up the year with our review of what posts were the most popular ones this year (among all posts written during 2019, which obviously favors posts that were published early in the year but, hey. life is not fair; I also removed from the list classic posts that were updated in 2019 so just fresh content in the list!).

 See what languages you could use to describe your next Web (RESTful) API and why this is so important to facilitate the consumption of your APIs